MC-LARC/MC-LARC.github.io/md_files/a61ba2ce.md

     <h2>MC-LARC options</h2>

     <ul>
-        <li>To make the output, you have to...use the grayscale pattern and put them in random positions.
-Then fill in the middle 4 squares with white.</li>
+        <li>To make the output, you have to...follow the colored pattern and put them on all the corners exactly how the pattern is placed.
+Then fill in the middle 4 squares with blue.</li>
         <p></p>

-        <li>To make the output, you have to...follow an inverted version of the colored pattern, placing it on the sides.
-Then color the middle square with black.</li>
+        <li>To make the output, you have to...change the colored pattern and put them on all the corners exactly how the pattern is placed.
+Then fill in the middle 4 squares with black.</li>
         <p></p>

-        <li>To make the output, you have to...scatter the colors without any pattern, placing them in the center.
-Then color the 4 corner squares with black.</li>
+        <li>To make the output, you have to...follow the colored pattern and put them on all the corners in reverse.
+Then fill in the middle 4 squares with black.</li>
         <p></p>

+        <li>To make the output, you have to...follow the colored pattern and put them on all the sides exactly how the pattern is placed.
+Then fill in the middle 4 squares with green.</li>
+        <p></p>

         <li>To make the output, you have to...follow the colored pattern and put them on all the corners exactly how the pattern is placed.
 Then fill in the middle 4 squares with black.</li>
-        <p></p>

-        <li>To make the output, you have to...ignore the colored pattern and put them on all the corners however you like.
-Then leave the middle 4 squares empty.</li>
     </ul>
 </div>